CIVIL SERVICES EXAM (CSE)

 For the optional papers in the Main Examination, UPSC has a list of about twenty-six subjects out of which any one subject has to be selected by the candidate.

-The Interview (the final leg of the examination) will carry 275 marks with no minimum qualifying marks.
-Marks, thus obtained by the candidates in the Main Examination, (written part as well as interview) would determine their final ranking.
+The Interview (the final Step of the examination) will carry 275 marks with no minimum qualifying marks.
+Marks, thus obtained by the candidates in the Main Examinationand interview would determine final rank.

 Candidates will be allotted to the various services and posts keeping in view their Ranks in the examination and the preferences expressed by them for the services and posts.